dalloyd1/PNW-Hops/Hops_Data_HGA.md

     harvests, but should be kept in mind when reviewing yield analysis in the literature.

-## Summary

-We now have multiple, short time-series to analyze at region and state levels.
-We also have more granular series by variety within Washington and Oregon, some of which are complete relative to state and region aggregates.

-- Most of these series are more complete than those obtained through NASS and are validated for years our sources overlap in reporting.
-- Most yield series are much shorter than our handful of complete Oregon and Washington varieties, limiting our options in what is already expected to be a challenging analysis.
-Idaho has *no* complete yield series for any variety since 2000.
-- Validation gives credibility to early sequences in the HGA series that could not be tested against NASS.

 [Back to top](#top)

 ## Session info and notes